isomerpages/nparks-biodiversity/_festival-programmes/Festival Booths.md

 </div>
 </td>
 <td rowspan="1" colspan="1">
-<p><strong><a href="https://www.swagcat.org/" rel="noopener noreferrer nofollow" target="_blank">Singapore Wildcat Action Group (SWAG)</a></strong>.
+<p><strong><a href="https://www.swagcat.org/" rel="noopener noreferrer nofollow" target="_blank">Singapore Wildcat Action Group (SWAG)</a></strong> promotes
-SWAG promotes wildcats, like leopard cats and tigers and takes actions to conserve them.
+wildcats, like leopard cats and tigers and takes actions to conserve them.
 We are volunteer-run!
 Booth highlights: come learn about wildcats and what you can do to make a difference for them.
-Wildcat cat-themed items on sale for conservation!
-Freebies too!
 Children, come get a fun wildcat tattoo at our booth!</p>
 </td>
 </tr>
 <tr>